magnitov/pentad/README.md

 * **out_pref**

 Prefix for the output files.
 By default, we save the output to the same directory with prefix *pentad*.

+* **center_width**

+Fraction of the central fragment of the square that represents intercompartental interactions used for compartment strenght quantification.

+* **closed**

+For *cis* interactions stratified by distance whether to plot a closed intervals (omitting the last section).

+### Average compartment calculation

+For calculating the average compartment in any mode you will need two inputs: cool file with Hi-C contact matrix and bedGraph file with compartment signal.
+The other parameters are optional.

 **Average compartment in *cis*:**